 I started this project born out of my past Internet tech path.
 The Internet in my opinion has failed to deliver the new era of humanity we all envisioned in the mid 1990’s.
 I was an industry leader then and the thought was that Internet tech would build a new utopian process of connectivity for the world.
 The reality of that future turned out much differently than expected.

 The theme back then was connectivity, and for me it still is.
-I believe tech can deliver connectivity, but to me the Internet should be left behind.
-For me the marriage of moments with tech is best served by a different path for delivering meaning - a move back to printing technology and innovation.
+I believe tech can deliver connectivity.
+For me the intersection of life moments and technology is best served by a different path for delivering meaning... a move back to printing technology and business model innovation.

 The digital world has each of us taking lots of photographs without understanding the meaning of the moments in our own lives.
 The Internet creates a viewing experience that is too fast, too unedited and way too temporary.
-My path is to listen to people who want to capture an autobiographical version of their life and create a permanent in-depth record, moment by moment, for future generations to enjoy.
+My path with this new printing technology and business model is to listen to people who want to capture an autobiographical version of their life and create a permanent in-depth record, moment by moment, for future generations to enjoy.

 Founder - Archive Real Life